Growth & Development Resources

 Being a charity trustee is something to take seriously, but try to put peoples’ minds at ease about this.
 Remember, all Group Executive Committee members are covered by trustee indemnity insurance.

-If you are already a member of an Executive Committee, here are some resources to support you in your role:
+If you are already a member of a Trustee Board, here are some resources to support you in your role:

 -